marcius-capital/binance-api/README.md

 # Binance API
 This project will help you make your own app that interact with [Binance API](https://github.com/binance-exchange/binance-official-api-docs).
-Module includes REST and Websocket.
+Module includes REST and Websocket (client + server).

 Name | Description
 ------------ | ------------